karissawhiting/cbioportalR/README.md

 This package was created to work with both [the public cBioPortal website](https://www.cbioportal.org/), as well as MSK’s private institutional cbioportal database.
-To connect to a private database, you must first get an access token and supply the specific API url at the beginning of your session (details below).
+To connect to a private database, you must first get an access token (or whatever credentials your institution requires) and supply the specific API url at the beginning of your session (details below).

 For more information on cBioPortal, see the following publications: